blissai/bliss-cli/README.md

 Dependencies
 --------
-Our CLI tool uses Docker to run our analysis in a controlled environment and Git to track your repostories' histories.
-As such, in order to use this tool, you will need to have Docker and Git installed.
+Our CLI tool uses Docker to run our analysis in a controlled environment and Git to track your projects' histories.

+The following is a list of required dependencies:
+*  Git
+*  Docker

 #### Git ####
-The following is a list of dependencies that are required to support:
-*  Git installation
-*  Docker

 For Ubuntu/Debian machines, execute the following in terminal:
 `````````